aws-samples/bedrock-claude-chat/docs/CONFIGURE_KNOWLEDGE.md

 results = cursor.fetchall()
 ```

-If you want to change the number of chunks for contexts, edit [config.py](../backend/app/config.py).
+To change the number of chunks for contexts, edit [config.py](../backend/app/config.py).

 ```py
 # Configure search parameter to fetch relevant documents from vector store.